 How to get there: The Trailways bus stops at the corner in Arkville.
 The ride from Port Authority takes three hours.

 Why: The natural beauty of the Berkshires is never more photogenic then in autumn.
 Nestled in the Appalachian Mountains, pedestrian-friendly Stockbridge is the region’s cultural heart, blessed with a thriving art, music and culinary scene.
 The Red Lion Inn is in the center of this all -American town, with 108 rooms that effortlessly blend casual comforts with the history that this 200 plus year-old hotel exudes.
 The elegant main dining room is the perfect spot to enjoy a candlelight dinner, featuring New England fare.
-The eager staff will happily point hikers in the direction of panoramic spots to best view the gently transitioning landscape.
+For more breathtaking outdoor adventures, the Inn’s eager staff will happily point outdoor enthusiasts in the direction of panoramic spots to best view the gently transitioning landscape.
 The Berkshire Botanical Garden is a camera-worthy treat, open daily until mid-October.

 How to get there: Bonanza/Peter Pan Bus Lines form Port Authority to Stockbridge in 3.5 hours.